-- 1. 3.1 The Rise School has a statutory duty to ensure that the necessary provision is made for pupils with SEN and to ensure that teachers in the school are aware of the importance of identifying and providing for those pupils.
-The role of the governing body is to oversee the school's provision and report annually on SEN policy and practice. - 2.
-3.2 The governing body establishes the appropriate staffing and funding for all pupils with special needs.

-The role of the head teacher

-- 3. 3.3 The head teacher has responsibility for the day to day management of all aspects of the school's work including provision for children with SEN. The head teacher shares responsibility with the governing body for developing and implementing the policy for SEN. The head teacher works closely with the class teachers and keeps the governing body informed of this area of the school's development, through the termly report to governors. - 4.
-3.4 In particular the head will report on the proportion of our pupil group for whom making good progress in their learning is made more challenging by: - an exceptionally low starting point - exceptional difficulty in meeting the behavioural expectations of the school - exceptional difficulty in progressing in one or more curriculum area or one or more aspect of the curriculum e.g. literacy, application of numeracy or communication - exceptional barriers to social development which limits the benefit the pupil can gain from mainstream links and/or enrichments activities.
+- 3.1 The Rise School has a statutory duty to ensure that the necessary provision is made for pupils with SEN and to ensure that teachers in the school are aware of the importance of identifying and providing for those pupils.
+The role of the governing body is to oversee the school's provision and report annually on SEN policy and practice. - 3.2 The governing body establishes the appropriate staffing and funding for all pupils with special needs. - 3.3 The Head of School has responsibility for the day to day management of all aspects of the school's work including provision for children with SEN. The Head of School shares responsibility with the governing body for developing and implementing the policy for SEN. The Head of School works closely with the class teachers and keeps the governing body informed of this area of the school's development, through the termly report to governors. - 3.4 In particular the Head of School will report on the proportion of our pupil group for whom making good progress in their learning is made more challenging by: - an exceptionally low starting point - exceptional difficulty in meeting the behavioural expectations of the school - exceptional difficulty in progressing in one or more curriculum area or one or more aspect of the curriculum e.g. literacy, application of numeracy or communication - exceptional barriers to social development which limits the benefit the pupil can gain from mainstream links and/or enrichments activities.

-The role of the special educational needs coordinator (SENDCO)
+The role of the special educational needs coordinator (SENDCO) is as follows.
+In a SEND school these roles are distributed amongst a range of colleagues: